galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 **What are GO annotations?** <br/>
 Genes are associated to GO terms via GO annotations.
 Each gene can have multiple annotations, even of the same GO type.
 An important notion to take into account when using GO is that, according to the **true path rule**, a gene annotated to a term is also implicitly annotated to each ancestor of that term in the GO graph.
 GO annotations have evidence codes that encode the type of evidence supporting them: only a small minority of genes have experimentally verified  annotations; the large majority have annotations inferred electronically based on sequence homology or known patterns.

 GO annotations can be obtained from the [Gene Ontology website](http://geneontology.org/page/download-go-annotations), or from species-specific databases.
 One useful resource to obtain GO annotations is [Ensembl biomart](http://www.ensembl.org/biomart/martview).
 Again, take note to when and from where you obtained your annotations.
-For example, if you obtained your data from Ensembl, register the release you used.
+For example, if you obtained your data from Ensembl, record the release you used.

 > ### Overview
 >